 Of course, many more scientists who had been involved in the race to build the atomic bomb grappled with the moral implications of their ruinous creation.
 Perhaps the last word should fall to Einstein, who famously regretted the role he played in the development of nuclear weapons.
 He said: “Had I known that the Germans would not succeed in producing an atomic bomb… I would have never lifted a finger.”

 Want to read more on this topic?
 Here are some of our most popular articles...

-Diana Preston is the author of Before the Fallout: From Marie Curie to Hiroshima (Corgi, 2006).
-Her most recent book, out in paperback, is Eight Days at Yalta (Picador, 2020)
+Diana Preston is the author of Before the Fallout: From Marie Curie to Hiroshima (Corgi, 2006) and Eight Days at Yalta (Picador, 2020)

 This article was first published in the September 2020 edition of BBC History Magazine

 Subscribe to BBC History Magazine and receive a signed copy of 2023 edition Windrush: 75 years of modern Britain by Mike Phillips and Trevor Philips